Baker's cyst

 The diagnosis of a Baker's cyst is based on a combination of symptoms, medical history, physical examination, and imaging tests.
 Some common tests used to diagnose a Baker's cyst include:

-• Physical examination: The doctor may touch and palpate the affected joint to look for signs of a cyst, such as a lump or a soft, swollen mass on the back of the knee or elbow.
+- Physical examination: The doctor may touch and palpate the affected joint to look for signs of a cyst, such as a lump or a soft, swollen mass at the back of the knee.

 Treatment for a Baker's cyst can be conservative or surgical.
-Conservative treatment includes the use of pain relievers and anti-inflammatory medications to relieve pain and inflammation.
-Ultrasound can also be used to drain the cyst and relieve compressive symptoms, especially when the cyst is large.
+Conservative treatment includes the use of analgesics and anti-inflammatory drugs to relieve pain and inflammation.
+Ultrasound may also be used to drain the cyst and relieve compressive symptoms, especially when the cyst is large.
 Ultrasound-guided corticosteroid injections can relieve pain and reduce inflammation.
-If these treatments are ineffective or if the cyst is causing significant problems, surgery to remove it may be recommended.
+If these treatments are ineffective or if the cyst is causing significant problems, surgery to remove the cyst may be recommended.

 Example of Baker's cyst drainage: